mstrohl/kairos-docs/content/en/docs/Installation/manual.md

 {{% alert title="Note" %}}

-**Note**: After the installation, the password login is disabled, users, and SSH keys to log in must be configured via cloud-init.
+After the installation, the password login is disabled, users, and SSH keys to log in must be configured via cloud-init.

 {{% /alert %}}